Advertisement

 Does breast surgery restrict people from breastfeeding?

-Many people who have had a previous breast or nipple surgery—such as a breast reduction, lift, augmentation, or a partial mastectomy or top surgery—wonder if those procedures will affect their ability to breastfeed.
-The answer depends on the type of procedure, says Merritt, since some surgeries affect milk supply more than others.
-If the nipple and areola were not removed from the breast during surgery, for example, you’re less likely to have milk supply issues.
+Many people who have had a previous breast or nipple surgery may wonder if it will affect their ability to breastfeed.
+The answer depends on the type of procedure, says Merritt.
+Some surgeries affect milk supply more than others.
+If the nipple and areola (the dark-colored skin surrounding the nipple) were not removed from the breast during surgery, for example, you’re less likely to have issues with producing breast milk.

-Of course every case is different, but the good news is that many people who have had surgery will be able to breastfeed in some capacity.
+Every case is different, but the good news is that many people who have had breast surgery may be able to breastfeed in some capacity.

-If you’ve had breast surgery and choose to breastfeed, talk to your HCP about the best way to monitor your baby to make sure they’re gaining the recommended amount of weight; if not, you may need to supplement with formula or donor milk.
+If you’ve had breast surgery and choose to breastfeed, talk to your HCP about the best way to monitor your baby to make sure they’re gaining the recommended amount of weight.
+If they are not, you may need to supplement with formula or donor milk (human milk that has been donated by someone else).
+If you have questions about donor milk, ask your HCP about its risks and benefits and how to obtain donor milk that has been pasteurized and is free of infections or illegal substances so that is it safe for your baby.

 Slideshow sources open slideshow sources